-- The certification liaison notifies the chair of the BOR, the specialty president, and the appropriate committee chair(s) of the results of that review within 7 calendar days of the decision, maintaining the anonymity of the appellant(s). - The ACVIM certification liaison notifies the PD or candidate of the Appeals Committee's decision within 7 calendar days of the decision. - Decisions of the ACVIM Appeals Committee and the ACVIM MOC Appeals Committee are final and cannot be appealed within the ACVIM.
+- The chair of the appropriate RTC, CC, MOC, or Form Review Committee submits all data relevant to the appeal and a letter summarizing the reasons for the committee's decision to the Appeals Committee as soon as practical so that the Appeals Committee (or the MOC Appeals Committee) can meet within its deadline. - The chair of the appropriate Appeals Committee calls a meeting, organized by the certification liaison, within 30 calendar days of the appeal deadline to review an appeal. - The certification liaison notifies the chair of the BOR, the specialty president, and the appropriate committee chair(s) of the results of that review within 7 calendar days of the decision, maintaining the anonymity of the appellant(s). - The ACVIM certification liaison notifies the PD or Candidate of the Appeals Committee's decision within 7 calendar days of the decision. - Decisions of the ACVIM Appeals Committee and the ACVIM MOC Appeals Committee are final and cannot be appealed within the ACVIM.

-4.J MAINTENANCE OF CREDENTIALS (MOC)
+4.H MAINTENANCE OF CREDENTIALS (MOC)

 An MOC program is in effect for all ACVIM Diplomates certified after January 1, 2016, and for any Diplomate certified before January 1, 2016, who volunteered to participate in the MOC program.
 Every Diplomate who completed credentials and became a Diplomate on, or after, January 1, 2016, is awarded a Diplomate certificate that is valid for 10 years.
 By the conclusion of this 10-year period, the Diplomate must have met the criteria established to maintain credentials.
-If the Diplomate fails to meet the established criteria for MOC, the Diplomate certificate will be repossessed, the veterinarian is no longer recognized as an ACVIM Diplomate (board-certified), and the veterinarian forfeits all associated privileges.
+If the Diplomate fails to meet the established criteria for MOC, the Diplomate certificate will be repossessed, the veterinarian is no longer recognized as an ACVIM Diplomate (Board-Certified), and the veterinarian forfeits all associated privileges.